arindamlahiri/create-express-app/README.md

 ## Installation & Usage

-Run the commands given below in a new folder where you want to start your project.
+Run any one of the commands given below in a new folder where you want to start your project.

 ```bash
 npm init @arindamlahiri/express-app